-1 Year 3 Years 5 Years 10 ) Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$ 112 \$ 313 \$ 488 \$ 833
+1 Year 3 Years 5 Years 1( ) Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$ 112 \$ 313 \$ 488 \$ 833

-- (1) Represents the estimated commission with respect to the shares of common stock being sold in this offering.
-The Sales Agents will be entitled to compensation up to 2.00% of the gross proceeds of the sale of any shares of our common stock under the distribution agency agreements, with the exact amount of such compensation to be mutually agreed upon by the Company and the Sales Agents from time to time.
-There is no guarantee that there will be any sales of our common stock pursuant to this prospectus supplement and the accompanying prospectus. - (2) The expenses of the dividend reinvestment plan are included in "other expenses." - (3) Our base management fee under the Investment Management Agreement is based on our gross assets, which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes, and are estimated by assuming the base management fee remains consistent with fees incurred for the three months ended June 30, 2014 as a percentage of our average net assets for the period.
-See "The Adviser Investment Management Agreement" in the accompanying prospectus. - (4) Estimated assuming that annual incentive fees earned by our investment adviser, MCC Advisors, remain consistent with the incentive fees earned by MCC Advisors for the three months ended June 30, 2014 as a percentage of our average net assets for the period.
+- (1) The expenses of the dividend reinvestment plan are included in "other expenses." - (2) Our base management fee under the Investment Management Agreement is based on our gross assets, which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes, and are estimated by assuming the base management fee remains consistent with fees incurred for the three months ended June 30, 2014 as a percentage of our average net assets for the period.
+See "The Adviser Investment Management Agreement" in the accompanying prospectus. - (3) Estimated assuming that annual incentive fees earned by our investment adviser, MCC Advisors, remain consistent with the incentive fees earned by MCC Advisors for the three months ended June 30, 2014 as a percentage of our average net assets for the period.
 The incentive fee consists of two parts: